austinp0573/rpi-ts-ip-cam-passthrough/README.md

 - All the other people who put in all the mountains of effort to get something like this working
 - [Scott](https://github.com/battlehax) - for telling me about a kewl open source firmware for IP cameras

+# turns out

+- the end user's device is an iPhone, there is no tinyCam monitor app available for iOS requires

 ---